Learning to learn

 Actually, you really meant that you can’t write well, and that’s perfectly fine.
 The advantage of writing is rapid looping of the ELM.
-Even if the outcome is terrible (I’m sorry), you would have learned your topic better through the process.
+Even if the outcome is not up to par with your personal standards, you still would have learned your topic better through the process.
 If not, other people’s criticisms of your writing will help you to learn from your mistakes.

 Still hesitating?
 Here are all the goodies you get for writing: